mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 The Contact's Tags can be changed by using the `tags` query parameter.
 Multiple Tags can be separated by comma.
 To remove a Tag, prefix it with a dash (minus sign).

-For example, `mtracking.gif?tags=ProductA,-ProductB` would add the ProductA tag to the contact and remove ProductB.
+For example, `mtracking.gif?tags=ProductA,-ProductB` would add the ProductA Tag to the Contact and remove ProductB.

 #### Embedding the Pixel